+b) Resolution 65 (Rev. Hyderabad, 2010) of WTDC;

+c) Resolution 74 (Rev. Hyderabad, 2010) of WTDC;

+d) Action Line C7 of the Tunis Agenda for the Information Society, covering the ICT applications referred to therein;

-b) Resolution 139 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference,recognizing
+e) Resolution 139 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference;

+f) Resolution A/RES/70/1 of the United Nations on the sustainable development goals,

+recognizing

-a) that the telecommunication environment has undergone significant changes since WTDC-10;
+a) that the telecommunication environment has undergone significant changes over recent years and that progress has been made in implementing the outputs of Phases 1 and 2 of the World Summit on the Information Society (WSIS);

 b) that there is still a need to show clearly what the digital divide is, where it occurs, and who suffers from it;